-Dog Panting and Ears Back (Explained)
+Dog Panting and Ears Back: What It Means

 When your dog’s ears are pinned back and they’re panting heavily, it’s a clear signal that something’s off — but figuring out what can be tricky.